FluidGroup/StackScrollView/README.md

 - We no longer need to consider reusing Cells.
 - `StackCell` requires constraint based layout.

+## Roadmap?

+This library supply only functions that create form UI.
+We need to create own `StackCell`s to our app.
+I think good that create useful `StackCell`s component library.

 ## Usage

 ### Basic usage